Keto chicken casserole

 - Sprinkle cheese on top and bake in the middle of the oven for at least 30 minutes or until the chicken is fully cooked.
 If the casserole is at risk of burning before it's done, cover it with a piece of aluminium foil, lower the heat and let cook for a little longer.

 Green it up!
 A rich dish like this only gets better if you serve it with a side of fresh leafy greens.
-Dress with a generous drizzle of olive oil, some balsamic vinegar and a sprinkle of sea salt.
+Dress with a generous drizzle of olive oil, some balsamic vinegar, and a sprinkle of sea salt.

 This dish can be prepared by frying the chicken ahead of time.
-You can assemble the entire casserole and keep in the fridge for a day before baking it.
+You can assemble the entire casserole and keep it in the fridge for a day before baking it.
 Just make sure you let it come to room temperature before placing in the oven.
 It's also good to give it a stir since the pesto can sink to the bottom.

 If you have chicken or turkey leftovers they are perfect for this dish.
 Just skip step 3 in the instructions and you are good to go!